melezhik/outthentic/README.md

 ## Check file

-Story check file contains rules to match a stdout produced by story script.
+Check file contains rules to **verify** a stdout produced by scenario script.

 Here we require that our scenario should produce  \`I am OK' and \`I am outthentic' lines in stdout: